Quiz yourself

 Implement this into your general writing routine to see momentum pick up again.

-One single session is not meant to figure out act 2, perfect the dialogue, come up with the logline, and also solve how the detective finds the bloody knife in the wife’s underwear drawer.
+One single session is not meant to ‘figure out act 2’, ‘perfect the dialogue’, ‘come up with the logline’, and also solve how the detective finds the bloody knife in the wife’s underwear drawer.

-Instead, reduce the scope of your session to only one identifiable objective.
+Instead of cramming everything in all at once, the scope of your session to only one identifiable objective.
 For example:

-Trim the kitchen scene
+• Trim the kitchen scene

-Reduce melodrama in Mike and Sarah’s confrontation
+• Reduce melodrama in Mike and Sarah’s confrontation

-Give the Kung-fu sequence more surprise physical obstacles
+• Give the Kung-fu sequence more surprise physical obstacles

 Even smaller tasks work just as well.
 Make your goals embarrassingly small if you wish.
 Just make them fewer.